 No worries!
-No Flavors, no tons of iOS Schemes, no multiple entries, and no copy/paste… well, except default values for different layers. 🤷🏻♂
+No Flavors, no tons of iOS Schemes, no multiple entries, and no copy/paste… well, except for default values for different layers. 🤷🏻♂

 After we defined String resource it can be used for example in your android/app/src/main/AndroidManifest.xml to specify Application Name.
-But basically you can use this set of values anywhere in your project.
+But basically, you can use this set of values anywhere in your project.

-And now if you take a look at your application on the Android device, you can notice that application name was successfully defined:
+And now if you take a look at your application on the Android device, you can notice that the application name was successfully defined: